-Some, bigger or better quality generators, will be able to work with the grid code to 'Weak LoM'.
-For other less stable generators it will be required to disable LoM entirely.
+Some, bigger or better quality generators, will be able to work with LOM Type B. For other less stable generators it will be required to disable LOM entirely.
 In that case make the installation such that it is still safe: no simple extensions cords, use enclosed wiring cabinets with warnings on the outside and/or an external ENS.